Chorro/prozzie/cli/README.md

 the enable operation easy, and don't need to introduce all the parameters again.

+Note that you can also import these function from files like `config_compose.bash`, regular compose connectors, `config_compose_no_vars.bash`, for compose connectors that do not need any configuration variable, and `config_kcli.bash`, for kafka-connect base connectors, and to override the one you need.
+Also, the configuration file may contain these functions that modify a specific variable configuration's behavior:

+${variable_name}_sanitize: This function runs after the user's variable value introduction, and can modify the variable value.
+Pre-sanitize variable's value is the first parameter, and sanitize function must return the variable's new value.

 ### Compose based
 To be able to enable/disable docker based components, the compose is formed by many `.yaml` files, and they are concatenated in prozzie config command: The